 We always recommend that you have proper storage for your tools, as well.
 You should have a dedicated toolbox to prevent undue danger to kids and pets.
 Furthermore, you want to make sure that these essential tools are in a well-known area at all times to grab as needed.
 So, without further ado, here are 11 absolute must-haves for any homeowner’s toolbox.

 Do you have a job that requires an extremely tight grip?
 Pliers are your best bet.
 They can even be used to straighten bent wires or nails.
 The rubber handles make them comfortable to hold during your project, and they’re easy to use, so you don’t need to be a professional.
-The rough, rigid tip makes it easy to grasp whenever you need.
+The rough, rigid tip makes it easy to grasp whenever you need it.
 Remember though – there are different types of pliers.
 For example, needle nose pliers have a pointy tip.
 If you’re grasping something in a tight space, needle nose pliers will serve you well.

 There are two types of hammers, each with different hammerheads.
 For carpentry and woodworking projects, the straight claw hammer is your ideal choice.
 In hard-to-reach areas like cabinetry and installation, however, the curved claw hammer is your go-to.
 Curved claw hammers have a shorter hammerhead, so it’s easier to use in narrow, defined spaces.
 We recommend considering having one of each for your home toolbox.